mobolo723/discord-dataclasses/README.md

 objects in the documentation.
 Later realizing that Rapptz already made this in his repo.
 I continued anyway as I thought it could help me to learn coding.
 I could have saved sevral hours if I remembered it before launching me in that trip.

+> [!NOTE]
-**Additional information :** Engish is not my native language so semantic errors can be found in this repo and comment may not be translated.
+> **Additional information :** Engish is not my native language so semantic errors can be found in this repo and comment may not be translated.